mulesoft-labs/raml-for-jax-rs/install.md

 You can install the JAX RS to RAML plugin for Eclipse using the Software Update feature of Eclipse/Mulestudio.

-TO do it you can may just use the update site URL below. http://jaxrstoraml.appspot.com/site/
+To do it you can may just use the update site URL below. http://jaxrstoraml.appspot.com/site/

 Detailed instructions: